-If the Steering icon is displayed and the "POWER STEER-ING SYSTEM OVER TEMP" message is displayed on the EVIC/DID screen, they indicate that extreme steering maneuvers may have occurred which caused an over temperature condition in the power steering system.
+If the Steering icon is displayed and the "POWER STEER-ING SYSTEM OVER TEMP" message is displayed on the instrument cluster screen, they indicate that extreme steering maneuvers may have occurred which caused an over temperature condition in the power steering system.
 Once driving conditions are safe, pull over and let the vehicle idle for a few moments until the icon and message turn off.
-Refer to "Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.
+Refer to "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information.

-If the Steering icon is displayed and the "SERVICE POWER STEERING - ASSIST OFF" message is displayed the EVIC/ DID screen, they indicate the vehicle needs to be taken to the dealer for service.
-Refer to "Electronic Vehicle Information 5 Center (EVIC) or Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.
+If the Steering icon is displayed and the "SERVICE POWER STEERING - ASSIST OFF" message is displayed the instrument cluster screen, they indicate the vehicle needs to be taken to the dealer for service.
+Refer to "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information.